 Grants Expense - Grant expense is recognized in the period in which an unconditional grant is signed.
 Grants awarded but unpaid at year end are reported as grants payable in the accompanying consolidated statements of financial position.
 The Organization records a present value discount for all grants due more than one year from year end unless the amount is immaterial.
-There were no grants payable due in more than one year from year end at December 31, 2020 or 2019.
+There were no grants payable due in more than one year from year end at December 31, 2021 or 2020.

 Conditional grants are recognized as grant expense in the period in which the grantee meets the terms of the conditions contained in the grant agreement.
-There were no conditional grants committed and outstanding at December 31, 2020.
-Conditional grants committed and outstanding totaled \$160,696 at December 31, 2019, and the conditions included in these grants were satisfied and grant expense was recognized during the year ended December 31, 2020.
+There were no conditional grants committed and outstanding at December 31, 2021 or 2020 respectively.